profmitchell/AudioUI/AudioUIJUCEStarterTemplate/README.md

 When ready to deploy your plugin:

 1. Build a production version of the React frontend:
-1. Build a production version of the Next.js frontend:
    ```bash
    cd frontend
    npm run build
    ```
-   This command builds the Next.js application into the `.next` folder.
-For embedding as static assets in JUCE, you might need to configure static export (e.g., `next export` which outputs to the `out` folder).

 2. In `Source/AudioUIJUCEStarterTemplate.h`, comment out the dev server line and uncomment the resource provider line:
    ```cpp